 Train 80 inspectors/officers to conduct MCSAP inspections.
-It is estimated that approximately 30 of the individuals attending the training will be in overnight status for approximately 15 nights.
-These classes will be held in Harrisburg - Per Diem \$56 and Hotel \$117 = \$173 x 30 x 15 days/nights = \$77,850.
+It is estimated that approximately 40 of the individuals attending the training will be in overnight status for approximately 15 nights.
+These classes will be held in Harrisburg - Per Diem \$64 and Hotel \$117 = \$181 x 40 x 15 days/nights = \$108,600.
 This amount is only an estimate and may be reduced significantly if alternate lodging can be provided (PSP Academy).
-Estimate is based on previous three years of expenditures.

 General Hazardous Materials Training - Train 20 inspectors/officers.
 It is estimated that approximately 15 of the individuals attending the training will be in overnight status for 5 nights.
-Harrisburg (Per Diem \$56 and Hotel $117 = 173 \times 15 \times 5$ days/nights = 12,975.
+Harrisburg (Per Diem \$64 and Hotel \$117 = \$181 x 15 x 5 days/nights = \$13,575.
 This amount is only an estimate and may be reduced significantly if alternate lodging can be provided (PSP Academy).

 Cargo Tank Training - Train 20 inspectors/officers.
 It is estimated that approximately 15 of the individuals attending the training will be in overnight status for 5 nights.
-Harrisburg (Per Diem \$56 and Hotel $117 = 173 \times 15 \times 5$ days/nights = 12,975.
+Harrisburg (Per Diem \$64 and Hotel \$117 = \$181 x 15 x 5 days/nights = \$13,575.
 This amount is only an estimate and may be reduced significantly if alternate lodging can be provided (PSP Academy).

-Other Bulk Packaging Training - Train 25 inspectors/officers.
+Other Bulk Packaging Training - Train 20 inspectors/officers.
 It is estimated that approximately 15 of the individuals attending the training will be in overnight status for 5 nights.
-Harrisburg (Per Diem \$56 and Hotel \$117 = $173 \times 15 \times 5$ days/nights = \$12,975.
+Harrisburg (Per Diem \$64 and Hotel \$117 = \$181 x 15 x 5 days/nights = \$13,575.
 This amount is only an estimate and may be reduced significantly if alternate lodging can be provided (PSP Academy).

-Compliance Review Training - Air Fare \$600 x 2 = \$1,200; Per Diem \$500 x 2 = \$1,000; Hotel Room \$1,300 x 2 = \$2,600; Car Rental \$600; Misc.
-Baggage Fees, Parking, Fuel \$500 = \$5,900.
-PSP will train two additional compliance review officers as a result of vacancies.
+Compliance Review Training - Air Fare \$800 x 2 = \$1,600; Per Diem \$500 x 2 = \$1,000; Hotel Room \$1,300 x 2 = \$2,600; Car Rental \$600; Misc.
+Baggage Fees, Parking, Fuel \$500 = \$6,300.
+PSP will train at least two additional compliance review officers because of vacancies.
 These expenses will cover the out-of-state travel/training necessary for the designated individual.

-Passenger Vehicle Training - Train 25 inspectors/officers.
-It is estimated that 25 of the individuals attending the training will be in overnight status for 3 nights.
-Harrisburg - Per Diem \$56 and Hotel \$117 = \$173 x 25 x 3 days/nights = \$12,975.
+Passenger Vehicle Training - Train 20 inspectors/officers.
+It is estimated that 15 of the individuals attending the training will be in overnight status for 3 nights.
+Harrisburg - Per Diem \$64 and Hotel \$117 = \$181 x 15 x 3 days/nights = \$8,145.
 This amount is only an estimate and may be reduced significantly if alternate lodging can be provided (PSP Academy).

 Level VI Training/Update Training - Approximately 10 individuals will be certified and/or receive update training to conduct Level VI inspections.
 Training will be held in Harrisburg.
 These individuals require overnight accommodations for this training.
-(Per Diem \$56 and Hotel \$117 = \$173 x 10 x 2 days/night) = \$3,460.
+(Per Diem \$64 and Hotel \$117 = \$181 x 10 x 2 days/night) = \$3,620.

-MCI, MCES, MCEO Updates -

-Full Time (FT) and Part Time (PT) Motor Carrier Inspector's (MCI's) are enlisted officers that perform MCSAP roadside inspections.
+MCI, MCES, MCEO Updates - Full Time (FT) and Part Time (PT) Motor Carrier Inspector's (MCI's) are enlisted officers that perform MCSAP roadside inspections.
 They are also part of the Commercial Vehicle Enforcement Team within the troops.
 Motor Carrier Enforcement Supervisors (MCES's) and Motor Carrier Enforcement Officers (MCEO's) are all FT civilian inspectors headquartered throughout the Commonwealth conducting roadside inspections, compliance reviews and other MCSAP eligible activities.

-All Training is CMV-safety related as personnel receive updated knowledge, skills, practices and procedures necessary for performing uniform driver inspections.
+All Training is CMV-safety related as personnel receive updated knowledge, skills, practices, and procedures necessary for performing uniform driver inspections.
 Updates also provide recertification training and course material updates, Commercial Vehicle Safety Alliance (CVSA) Inspection Bulletins, FMCSA enforcement memos, ensure uniformity and proper application of Federal Motor Carrier Safety Regulations (FMCSRs), CVSA Out-of-Service Criteria (OOSC), Operational Policies and Inspection Bulletins.